VaHanzlik/Crawler_demo/README.md

   * Python 3.9

-> This code was developed as the showcase of my development skills.
+> This code was developed as the showcase of basic python development.

 >
 # Installation